hammer-hao/Starcraft_dashboard/index.md

 ## What proportion of race A is in league B?

 As previously established, in Starcraft 2 we have three main races - TERRAN, PROTOSS, and ZERG.
 In some circumstances, players are also able to choose a ‘RANDOM’ race at the beginning of a match.
-In terms of leagues, the game boasts 16 different leagues with ‘Bronze 3’ being the lowest and ‘Grandmaster 1’ being the highest.
+In terms of leagues, the game boasts 19 different leagues with ‘Bronze 3’ being the lowest and ‘Grandmaster’ being the highest.

 A main question we set out to investigate was whether the game is well balanced in its mechanics.
 Unlike before, this refers to the proportion of each race in each league.
 If we were to notice that a particular race tends to be placed in certain leagues more often than others, then it may be justified to question the balance of the game.